amkhlv/HdT/README.md

     nix profile install .

-The binary `hdt` will be put in `~/.nix-profile/bin/hdt`.
+The binary `hdtview` will be put in `~/.nix-profile/bin/hdtview`.

-It is necessary to have a valid configuration in `~/.config/hdt/`.
-Otherwise:

-    cp sample-config/*  ~/.config/hdt/
+The configuration directory is `~/.config/HdTPDFViewer/`.
+If this directory is not present, it will be created at the first run.

 Use